AdobeDocs/experience-manager-htl.fr-FR/help/using/use-api-java.md

 (3)

 * Dans HTL, liez l’objet nouvellement adapté ou créé au nom *`localName`*.
-* Si *`UseClass`* met en œuvre [ `io.sightly.java.api.Use`](https://helpx.adobe.com/fr/experience-manager/6-2/sites/developing/using/reference-materials/javadoc/io/sightly/java/api/Use.html), appelez la méthode `init` en transmettant le contexte d’exécution actuel (sous la forme d’un objet `javax.scripting.Bindings`).
+* If *`UseClass`* implements [ `io.sightly.java.api.Use`](https://helpx.adobe.com/experience-manager/6-2/sites/developing/using/reference-materials/javadoc/io/sightly/java/api/Use.html) then call the `init` method, passing the current execution context (in the form of a `javax.scripting.Bindings` object).

 (4)